s52/visual-studio-gitignore/README.md

 ## Comments

 - We do not currently know which is the best to use of the five files listed above
+- Passwords.cs is probably the current favourite
+- It may be that app.config and web.config do not need to be present by default so removed